vbrabandt2005/42_Wolfsburg-VB/Get_Next_Line-2024/README.md

 # Get_Next_Line

-## Explaination
+## Explanation

-A Program which reads a text file.
+A Program which reads a text file line by line efficiently.

-## Bonus Explaintion
+## Bonus Explanation

-Basically the Bonus version allows multiple **File Descriptors** to be read
+Basically the Bonus version allows multiple **File Descriptors** (in simple terms files) to be read.

 ### To Run the code